cavazosjoe/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 - Required permissions for URLs within the application
 - Logging out

-When redirected to the `/doSaml` endpoint, the SAML flow will be initiated by a custom authentication entry point defined in `WebSecurityConfig.configure(HttpSecurity)`:
+When redirected to the `/doSaml` endpoint, the SAML flow is initiated by a custom authentication entry point defined in `WebSecurityConfig.configure(HttpSecurity)`:

 `/src/main/java/com/okta/developer/config/WebSecurityConfig.java`